1.

 General Assessment Information

-Students in kindergarten are assessed throughout the school year on GKIDS, the Georgia Kindergarten Inventory of Developing Skills.
-GKIDS is an ongoing, performance based assessment, designed to assist teachers in planning instruction throughout the school year, and to serve as one measure of a student’s readiness for first grade.
-It provides ongoing diagnostic information about kindergarten students’ developing skills in four academic areas; English Language Arts, Math, Science, and Social Studies, and in three non-Academic domains: Personal/Social Development, Approaches to Learning, and Motor Skills.
-Individual Student Reports will be provided at the end of the school year, and will include English Language Arts, Math, Approaches to Learning, and Personal/Social Development.
-The GKIDS Readiness Check is a new component of GKIDS that takes place during the first six weeks of school.
-It is meant to assist kindergarten teachers in planning instruction and meeting the needs of individual students.
-To learn more, please click on the links below.
+Students in kindergarten are assessed throughout the school year using the Georgia Kindergarten Inventory of Developing Skills (GKIDS 2.0), a component of the Georgia Student Assessment Program.
+GKIDS 2.0 is an ongoing, performance-based assessment, designed to assist teachers with planning instruction throughout the school year, and to serve as one measure of a student’s readiness for first grade.
+It provides ongoing diagnostic information about kindergarten students’ developing skills in Mathematics and three non-academic domains: Personal/Social Development, Approaches to Learning, and Motor Skills.
+The GKIDS 2.0 Readiness Check takes place during the first six weeks of school.

 • American Literature and Composition